ParaGroup/WindFlow/README.md

 Again, the last command executes one of the synthetic experiments (test_graph_gpu_1).
 You can execute any of the compiled tests in the same mannner.

 # Web Dashboard
-WindFlow has its own Web Dashboard that can be used to profile the execution of running WindFlow applications.
+WindFlow has its own Web Dashboard that can be used to profile and monitor the execution of running WindFlow applications.
 The dashboard code is in the sub-folder <tt>WINDFLOW_ROOT/dashboard</tt>.
 It is a Java package based on Spring (for the Web Server) and developed using React for the front-end part.
 To start the Web Dashboard run the following commands:
 ```
     cd <WINDFLOW_ROOT>/dashboard/Server
     mvn spring-boot:run